jamesdkelly88/db-lab/docs/docs/Services/task.md

 DNS domain is defined as environment variable `DOMAIN` in the task file - this is used in docker compose files so must be set.
 I use DuckDNS to provide my DNS service (it's free for 5 sub-domains, and compatible with ddns, LetsEncrypt etc).

 If adding new docker networks, these should be defined as external in the docker compose files, and added to the variable `DOCKER_NETWORKS` (space delimited) in the taskfile.

+## Important note

+An assumption has been made that while exploring a database technology you will have access to appropriate tooling on your local machine, so the `backup` and `sample` tasks rely on these tools being installed.